Family Consumer Science Courses

 This project-based course will familiarize 9th & 10th graders with various real world skills that are important for their success as contributing members in a competitive, rapidly changing, global community.
-Critical thinking and problem solving skills will be used throughout the quarter to help prepare students for life in the 21st Century.
+Critical thinking and problem solving skills will be used throughout the semester to help prepare students for life in the 21st Century.
 Students will have the opportunity to learn and apply money and resource management strategies, consumer decision making, communication and collaborative skills.
 The development of effective social skills including manners and etiquette and leadership styles will be discussed and experienced through a variety of authentic learning experiences.

-#876- CONVENIENCE FOODS- 2.5 CREDITS
+#876- CONVENIENCE FOODS - 2.5 CREDITS

 Students learn and practice basic cooking methods in this introductory foods laboratory course.
-Areas studied include measuring, food preparation and storage, nutrition and menu planning.
+Areas of study include measuring, food preparation and storage, nutrition and menu planning.
 Kitchen terms, tools and safety precautions are covered.
 Quick-to-fix recipes using simple ingredients are prepared and evaluated.
 Students compare the cost, quality and nutritional benefit of ready-made food products and comparable homemade food products.